Mar del Plata: Culture

 Mar del Plata is the most popular destination for conventions in Argentina after Buenos Aires.
 Mar del Plata has a wide range of services in this sector.
 The summer season hosts over fifty theatrical plays.

 Interreligious Circuit

-The city has, for those who do religious tourism, an interesting interreligious circuit that includes a visit among Catholics, in addition to the Cathedral, the Schoenstatt Sanctuary, the “Christ” of the South Jetty, a replica of the Lourdes Grotto, the Chapels of Stella Maris and Santa Cecilia, of other cults is the Russian Orthodox Church of Mar del Plata.
+The city has, for those who do religious tourism, an interesting interreligious circuit that includes a visit among Catholics, in addition to the Cathedral, the Schoenstatt Sanctuary, the “Christ” of the South Jetty, a replica of the Lourdes Grotto, the Chapels of Stella Maris and Santa Cecilia, of other cults is the Russian Orthodox Church of Mar del Plata, represented by the Church of the Royal Saints and Martyrs; it is consecrated to Czar Nicholas II and his family, killed by the Bolsheviks in 1918.
 The Muslim community opens the doors of the Sunni Mosque of the Muslim community.
 For its part, the Jewish community offers visits to the Gabriel Temple.